 Figure 8: Left: Off-axis source positions for the SPIBIS configuration as well as the shielding tests, during the pre-flight calibrations.
 Middle and right: PICsIT shadowgrams from simulations (middle) and pre-flight calibration data (right).
-The images are slighhtly offset due to the inaccuracy in the supplied source position.
+The images are slightly offset due to the inaccuracy in the supplied source position.

 The instrument characteristics are verified after events such as solar flares.
-The energy response and spectral resolution are monitored on long time-scales using the de-excitation lines at 511 keV and 1275 keV emitted by the on-board 22Na calibration source, and at 59.3 keV using the background-induced Tungsten fluorescence line from the coded mask and hopper walls.
+The energy response and spectral resolution are monitored on long time-scales at 59.3 keV using the background-induced Tungsten fluorescence line from the coded mask and hopper walls.

 ISGRI shows a loss of gain of about 3% per year, and additional gain drops (0.6-1%) occurred after strong solar flares.
 Therefore, the data analysis software contains a time-dependent gain correction for ISGRI.
-Variations due to global temperature changes (~5°) are taken into account with an accuracy of 0.5%.
+Variations due to global temperature changes $(\sim 5^{\circ})$ are taken into account with an accuracy of 0.5%.